xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

     ./heat alpha=0.5 bc0=5 bc1=10 ic="random(12345,4)"
 ```

-### Using Make to Orchestrate Runs
+### Additional Information

 As an aside, we are using make and a [makefile](./makefile.txt) here to help orchestrate
 the runs and to help simplify other tasks such as visualizing results.
 This is because
 we are actually running the example code multiple times with different
 arguments and tools to obtain various performance details.
+Other notes...

+    * You can click on any of the small images plotted here to zoom in to full resolution.
+    * After each run, there are questions posed.
+The answers are _hidden_ in the white
+      space just under the question.
+To reveal the answers, double click in that region.

 ### Run 1: Basic Heat Problem